AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/creating_smart_contracts.rst

 **Steps of creating smart contracts**

-The following content will walk you through the basics of writing a smart contract; this process contains essentially four steps: - **create the project**: generate the contract template using **AElf Boilerplate**\ ’s code generator. - **define the contract and its types**: the methods and types needed in your contract should be defined in a protobuf file, following typical protobuf syntax. - **generate the code**: build the project to generate the base contract code from the proto definition. - **extend the generated code**: implement the logic of the contract methods.
+The following content will walk you through the basics of writing a smart contract; this process contains essentially four steps:
+- **create the project**: generate the contract template using **AElf Boilerplate**\ ’s code generator.
+- **Defining the contract**: the methods and types needed in your contract should be defined in a protobuf file, following typical protobuf syntax.
+- **generate the code**: build the project to generate the base contract code from the proto definition.
+- **extend the generated code**: implement the logic of the contract methods.

 The ``Greeter`` contract is a very simple contract that exposes a ``Greet`` method that simply logs to the console and returns a “Hello